-The other major point to bear in mind here is that a true AC can use upwards of 1-2 kilowatts of power (1,000-2,000 watts) to run, while a comparable evaporative unit only needs to use between 100-200 watts to do the same job.
+The other major point to bear in mind here is that a true AC can use upwards of 1-2 kilowatts of power (1,000-2,000 watts) to run, while a comparable evaporative unit only needs to use between 100-200 watts of electricity to do the same job.

 Not for Humid Conditions

 The major downside is that evaporative coolers do not perform very well in areas of high humidity.

 Their ability to produce cold air is greatly reduced as the level of moisture naturally occurring in the air rises.
 That's especially humidity levels above 50-60%.